mne-tools/mne-python/doc/_includes/ssp.rst

 As described above, application of SSP requires the estimation of the signal vectors :math:`b_1 \dotso b_m` constituting the noise subspace.
-The most common approach, also implemented in mne_browse_raw is to compute a covariance matrix of empty room data, compute its eigenvalue decomposition, and employ the eigenvectors corresponding to the highest eigenvalues as basis for the noise subspace.
+The most common approach, also implemented in :func:`mne.compute_proj_raw` is to compute a covariance matrix of empty room data, compute its eigenvalue decomposition, and employ the eigenvectors corresponding to the highest eigenvalues as basis for the noise subspace.
 It is also customary to use a separate set of vectors for